Foot strengthening exercises for plantar fasciitis

 The external muscles

-The external muscles start in the lower leg, cross over the ankle and attach to the foot.
-They dorsiflex (lift up), plantarflex (point down), invert (turn in) and evert (turn out) the foot.
+The external muscles start in the lower leg, cross over the ankle, and attach to the foot.
+They dorsiflex (lift up), plantarflex (point down), invert (turn in), and evert (turn out) the foot.
 Examples include the tibialis posterior and tibialis anterior muscles.

 The intrinsic muscles

-The intrinsic foot muscles originate and end in the foot itself and are divided into two groups.
+The intrinsic foot muscles originate and end in the foot itself and are divided into 2 groups.
 The dorsal muscles are on the top and the plantar muscles are on the bottom of your foot.

 The plantar muscles consist of 4 layers.
 They make up the majority of the intrinsic foot muscles and play a greater role than the dorsal muscles in foot function.